oVirt/ovirt-site/source/feature/hosted-engine-vm-management.html.md

 1. Allow editing the Hosted engine VM, storage domain, disks, networks etc - new feature
 2. Have a shared configuration for the hosted engine VM - new feature
-3. Have a backup for the hosted engine VM - new feature
+3. Have a backup for the hosted engine VM configuration - new feature

 the 1st feature by-products are the 2nd and 3rd.